nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

  ```
  ./metroag vsd_predeploy --limit "vsd1.example.com"
 ```
+VSD predeploy can take a long time.
+If you are **vCenter user** you may want to monitor progress via the vCenter console.

 Note: If you have an issue with a VM and would like to reinstall it, you must destroy it before you replace it.
 Otherwise, the install will find the first one still running and skip the new install.